-This project is supported by a United Way World grant made possible by Eli Lilly and Company Foundation (Lilly Foundation) in collaboration with KNCV Tuberculosis Foundation and REACH, a local non-governmental organization (NGO) well known for working with the local private sector.
+This project was supported by a United Way World grant made possible by Eli Lilly and Company Foundation (Lilly Foundation) in collaboration with KNCV Tuberculosis Foundation and REACH, a local non-governmental organization (NGO) well known for working with the local private sector.
 The project was launched in Chennai, India in 2015.

-It’s goal was to build an evidence based public private collaboration model using an NGO as an interface agency to better leverage private sector engagement in TB care.
+Its goal was to build an evidence based public private collaboration model using an NGO as an interface agency to better leverage private sector engagement in TB care.
 The project evaluated interventions for the effective engagement of the private sector in diagnosing, notifying and ensuring early access to care for people with TB, using modern lab technologies and appropriate treatment regimens of quality-assured drugs in South and Central Chennai.

 Since its introduction, the private-public model has proven to be not only successful but also a sustainable approach to TB diagnosis and treatment.

 Before the project began focus group discussions and one-to-one interviews were held with different type of providers to assess their needs.
 The project interventions were designed using the findings of this assessment.
 A technical advisory group of public and private medical professionals was formed to support the project throughout its implementation.

 The next step of the public-private mix model (PPM) was to conduct individualized sensitization sessions for private practitioners who then enroll in the program.
 Once sensitized, private practitioners knowledgeable of the Indian Standards of TB Care, and they could refer their patients for free services such as chest x-rays, diagnostic Xpert test, and TB drugs using referral coupons.